wbattles87/Project-2-Team-5/README.md

 ## Project Proposal:

 ### Goal
-The app will allow users to simplify and redact receipes by using a text field/bookletmarklet to store in one database and presented in a user friendly format.
+The app will allow users to simplify and redact receipes by using a text field/bookletmarklet to run custom javascript to store recipes in a database and presented in a user friendly format.

 ### Behind the Workings
 User submits a link to the app.
 The app extracts semantic markups, identifies recipes, and stores into a database.
 The user will then access his or her recipes via his or her login account.